joejarlett/theyard/content/events/_index.md

 events: true
 ---

-This page is for events, both locally and in The Yard.
-Local events are in green boxes, events for residents are in blue boxes.
+Find out whats happening in the community.
+The events are for both the general community (green) and specifically for residents of The Yard (blue).

 [Add event](#) - coming soon!